blackberry/ECMA5Extend/README.md

-# ecma5-extend #
+# ECMA5-Extend #

-Ecma5-extend is a javascript library that provides a generic class structure for javascript.
-In contrast to other solutions, ecma5-extend classes are written in pure javascript and it requires support for ECMA5.
+ECMA5-Extend is a javascript library that provides a generic class structure for javascript.
+In contrast to other solutions, ECMA5-Extend classes are written in pure javascript.
+It requires support for ECMA5.

 ------------